watertrans/python-flask-devcontainers/README.md

 It is built on [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), making it easy to standardize the development environment across a team.

 ## Features
-This template includes the following modules and features:
+This template has the following features:

+- Flask-based server-side rendered web application
+- Supabase user authentication and two-factor authentication
+- Supabase user registration and two-factor authentication registration
+- Supabase user password reset
+- Custom stylesheet similar to Tailwind CSS and Bootstrap CSS

+Using the following modules:

 - **Python 3.12**
 - **Flask:** A lightweight wep application framework.